 The pass-back rule is one that still brings a lot of confusion to players at all levels.
 The question is “When can you pass the ball back to your goalkeeper in soccer?”

 I’ve played defense most of my life and it has often happened that even referees don’t fully understand what the modern rule is, or how to interpret it.

 I remember when I was playing in a coed league over the summer.
 I passed the ball back to my goalie out of the air off my shin.
 He picked it up.
 The referee awarded a free-kick for the back pass!
 Of course, we were upset and protested.
 In the end, we were right.
 This should be allowed!

-Before we get to the current rule, and why we were right, it is helpful to understand the history of the rules of soccer and the back and forth with goalies abusing the privilege of using their hands and the governing body of international football rules.
+Before we get to the current rule, and why we were right, it is helpful to understand the history of the rules of soccer and the back and forth with goalies abusing the privilege of using their hands and the governing body of international football making the rules.

 The History Of Goalkeeper Rules In Soccer.

 FIFA is the governing body of international football and the organization that makes the rules of the game.
 Way back in the 1950s and 1960s, a goalie was allowed to keep the ball in their hands pretty much as long as they wanted to.
 They just had to bounce the soccer ball or throw it in the air and catch it.

 This became very detrimental to the pace of the game because they could simply waste time by holding the ball and no one could fairly take it from them.